mknzz/burglary-docs/darknetos-marketplace.md

 ## Core purchase lifecycle

-The marketplace is server-authoritative.
+The marketplace is server authoritative.
 Purchases and order transitions are validated on the server, with money, inventory, and database changes happening in the `server/sv_*.lua` modules.

 The normal order flow is: